briamkin/corp/dbt_coding_conventions.md

 * All other models should only select from other models.
 * For more information on how we structure our projects see [this document](link to be created)

+## Testing

+- Every subdirectory should contain a `schema.yml` file, in which each model in the subdirectory is tested.
+- At a minimum, unique and foreign key constraints should be tested (if applicable).

 ## Naming and field conventions

 * Schema, table and column names should be in `snake_case`.